Residential Projects

 Between January and November 2019, Bishop Yego paid Sh32.65 million.
 In January this year, he paid Sh996,800.
 The repayments, he said, cut the debt to Sh82.35 million.

-In April, Transnational Bank instructed Purple Royal Auctioneers to auction the Kileleshwa property to recover Sh143.63 million supposed to be the loan balance as at March 31, 2020.
+In April, Transnational Bank instructed Purple Royal Auctioneers to auction the Kileleshwa property to recover Sh143.63 million supposed to be the loan balance as of March 31, 2020.

-Bishop Yego moved to court to stop the auction saying the bank had undervalued his property and that the unsettled loan was Sh86 million and not the Sh143 million quoted by the bank.
+Bishop Yego moved to court to stop the auction saying the bank had undervalued his property and that the debt was Sh86 million and not the Sh143 million quoted by the bank.

 In its argument, Transnational Bank said it had extended sympathy to the bishop on several occasions to the point of agreeing to a discount on the loan interest.